ColeComfort/SPL/README.md

 Affine classical control is efficient, but nonlinear classical control is not.

 When nonlinear operations are not used, this produces relation which uniquely determines a completely positive trace-preserving map between finite-dimensional C*-algebras.
+Otherwise, this produces a set relation which determines the *possible* Puali measurement outcomes.

 > SPL++ is a separate high-level language with its own syntax.
 SPL++ compiles into SPL code.
 Experimental and not well-tested.